vaughnteegarden/slate/source/includes/_howtobasic.md

 Your `API Key` is supplied to you when you set up a developer account with Rezolve.

-Your `server environment` is an enum.
-See values, right.
+Your `server environment` is a string, and is provided at the same time as your API key.